zabrewer/MerakiAsync/README.md

 all_networks = organization_session.AsyncGetOrganizationNetworks(organizations=all_organizations)

 '''
 Note that in the above line we DID NOT have to loop through each org and pass them in individually.
 All MerakiAsync classes take a list containing one or more dictionaries.
-Each nested dictionary must include the requred paramaters for the given MerakiAsync Method.
+Each nested dictionary must include the required parameters for the given MerakiAsync Method.
 In most cases this is done automatically e.g. after calling AsyncGetOrganizations, MerakiAsync added OrganizationId to every nested dictionary before returning the entire list so we don't have to do anything to call AsyncGetOrganizationNetworks.

-MerakiAsync also indvidually handles calling the meraki dashboard for each organization using async tasks which speeds up the entire operation.
+MerakiAsync also individually handles calling the meraki dashboard for each organization using async tasks which speeds up the entire operation.
 '''
 pprint(all_networks)